 Flash flooding events can displace populations along steep topography particularly in cases when flood waters surge into residential properties or alter the terrain into unsafe conditions requiring evacuation.
-According to Error!
-Reference source not found., zero injuries have been reported from h istorical flash flood events that have occurred in Warren County.
+Ther is no record of injuries reported from historical flash flood events that have occurred in Warren County.